How to Streamline Your Hiring Process and Attract the Best Team

 There are so many places to post, you may need a little help deciding.
-Posting to the right places, and posting well, will get you more of the right kind of people.
+Posting to the right places, and posting well, will make the recruitment process a lot easier.

-The tips below will help you decide where to post, and also help you optimize your social recruiting technique to get more applicants.
+The tips below will help you decide where to post, and also help you optimize your social recruiting technique to get a deeper applicant pool.

 Resources for Posting Jobs

 - How to Post Jobs on Every Major Job Advertising Website - Betterteam